 You might be wondering what a Sticky Skillet has to do with painting and photography… absolutely nothing.
 I just like the way it sounds – Sticky Skillet.
 So if you came here for tips on cooking, well, sorry about that.
-You can always check out my friend’s fantastic cooking blog.
-As soon as she gets it up and running.
-That could be a very long time.
-In the meantime, stick around and spice up your day with a look at some of my art.
+Still, I hope you’ll stick around and spice up your day with a look at some of my art.

 It’s the same with my paintings.
 I just like to paint.
 It’s that simple.
 I like blending and shaping and seeing what works.
 A nun once told me (yep, I went to Catholic school) that if you make a mistake in your art, just turn it into something else.
 That took a lot of pressure off.
 Later a friend remarked, “That is just like life.”
 Both are good lessons.
 Sorry if I already told that little anecdote somewhere else in this blog.
 I have the memory of a gnat.
 Do gnats have memories you ask?
 Exactly.

 I believe that everyone is creative.
 You just have to discover what you love and run with it.
 Creativity comes in so many more forms than painting and drawing, etc. Just figure it out.
 Don’t be afraid to throw yourself into it.
 Most importantly, don’t be afraid to make mistakes.
 Remember, you don’t have to show it to anyone else if you don’t want to.
 This can truly be all about you.

 Oh, and I almost forgot, this gallery is under Graphic Art (in the menu bar) and it’s called Sir Real Sundays.

 I know, I know.
 This blog is supposed to be primarily mixed media paintings with just a dash of photography.
 Well, what can I say?
 I needed a break from painting, needed a distraction from my brain, and graphic art it is.
 I’ll get back there eventually.
 Or not.
 Maybe I’ll find I really like tagging trains.